Seeed-Solution/Solution_IndoorPositioning_H5/README.md

     *   Access the frontend in your browser, typically at `http://localhost:5173` (Vite will show the exact URL in the terminal).

 4.  **Initial Setup via Web UI:**
-    *   Open the Web Frontend in your browser.
+    *   Open the Web Frontend in your browser (e.g., `http://localhost:5173`).
+    *   Navigate to **"Tracker Mode Configuration"**:
-    *   If `server_runtime_config.json` was not pre-configured, click "Show Settings," fill in your MQTT broker details, server port, and Kalman filter parameters, then save.
+        *   If `server_runtime_config.json` was not pre-configured, click the "Configure Server (MQTT, etc.)" button, fill in your MQTT broker details, server port, and Kalman filter parameters, then save.
 The server will create/update the file.
-    *   In the "Map & Beacon Configuration" panel, click "Load Config via Paste," paste the JSON from your miniprogram tool, and submit.
+        *   Click "Import Configuration & Update Server (JSON)", select the JSON file you prepared (e.g., from the Miniprogram tool or exported from "Map & Beacon Configuration" view).
+This will send the configuration to the server (updating `server/web_config.json`) and also store it for this mode's display.
 The map and beacons should appear.
-    *   In the top panel, click "Connect MQTT" to establish the connection to your MQTT broker.
+        *   The system should attempt to connect to MQTT based on the server runtime settings.
+Status indicators for WebSocket and MQTT will be shown.
+    *   Navigate to **"Map & Beacon Configuration" (Optional):**
+        *   Here you can import a JSON file (e.g., from the Miniprogram), edit it in detail (manage beacons, edit map entities if that feature is developed, adjust general settings), and then "Export Configuration to Clipboard".
+This exported JSON can then be used in "Tracker Mode" or "Personal Mode".
+    *   Navigate to **"Personal Mode Configuration" (Optional):**
+        *   Click "Import Master Configuration (JSON)" and select a prepared configuration file.
+This saves the configuration for local, in-browser positioning.
+        *   Click "Start Local Positioning" to begin scanning for beacons using your device's Bluetooth.

 5.  **View Results:**
-    *   If trackers are publishing data to the configured MQTT topic (and matching `MeasurementID "5002"` for SenseCAP devices, using MAC addresses defined in your beacon config), they should appear on the live map and in the trackers list.
-You can toggle "Show Trails" on the map to see recent movement.
+    *   **Tracker Mode:** If trackers are publishing data to the configured MQTT topic, they should appear on the live map and in the trackers list within the "Tracker Mode Configuration" view.
+    *   **Personal Mode:** If local positioning is started and beacons are detected, your device's calculated position will be shown on the map in the "Personal Mode Configuration" view.

 ## Key Functionality & Files (for Developers)